-Despite a sharp turnaround in the current account balance brought about by the collapse in economic activity, and freeing the central bank from defending the currency peg, reserves fell drastically as a result of a rapid exit of capital, at some \$6 billion from the date of the float until the end of September 2001.
-For the whole period from the outbreak of the November crisis, net capital flows amounted to some -\$17 billion, in large part on account of exit by non-residents which had to be fully covered from reserves (including borrowing from the IMF) since the current account was also in deficit during that period (table 3).
+Despite a sharp turnaround in the current-account balance brought about by the collapse in economic activity and the freeing of the central bank from its obligation to defend the currency peg, reserves fell drastically as a result of a rapid exit of capital - some \$6 billion between the date of the float and the end of September 2001.
+For the whole period from the outbreak of the November crisis, net capital flows amounted to some -\$17 billion, in large part on account of exit by non-residents which had to be fully covered from reserves (including borrowing from the IMF), since the current account was also in deficit during that period (table 3).
 For the entire period from the launching of the stabilization program, the swing in net capital flows reached \$28 billion, mainly due to boom and bust in investment and lending by non-residents.
 This amounts to 14 per cent of GDP, compared to some 10 per cent during the Mexican boom-bust cycle.
 About one-third of this was accommodated by a sharp turnaround in the current account deficit and the rest by changes in reserves.

-As the financial turmoil deepened, the economic team was changed and an agreement was reached with the IMF in May 2001 on a new program (the so-called strengthened program), supported by an additional stand-by credit of \$8 billion, bringing the total IMF credit extended since December 1999 to \$19 billion.
-In addition to structural policies focussing on banking, fiscal transparency and privatization, the program set new macroeconomic targets for the rest of the year as well as for 2002-2003.
-Compared to the original targets set for 2001 in the December 1999 program, growth and current account deficit targets were significantly lowered while inflation and public debt targets were raised (table 4, last column).
-These projections for the year as a whole were based on the assumption that the economy would stabilize and growth would resume in the second half of the year with a decline in inflation and a rebound in export earnings (IMF 2001c, pp. 52-53).
-All these were predicated on a strong fiscal adjustment, to be brought about primarily by cuts in public employment and investment, while monetary policy was to focus on the control of monetary aggregates subject to a quantitative ceiling on net domestic assets of the CBT and a floor on its net international reserves:
+As the financial turmoil deepened, the economic team was changed and an agreement was reached with the IMF in May 2001 on a new program (the so-called strengthened program), supported by an additional stand-by credit of \$8 billion, bringing the total IMF credit extended since December 1999 to \$19 billion.13 In addition to structural policies focussing on banking, fiscal transparency and privatization, the program set new macroeconomic targets for the rest of the year as well as for 2002-2003.
+Compared to the original targets set for 2001 in the December 1999 program, growth and current account deficit targets were significantly lowered while inflation and public debt targets were raised